Why Training More Often Isn’t Always Better?

 Mental Burnout: The Psychological Cost of Overtraining

-Cortisol not only contributes to your fatigue levels but it also has a depressive effect on your mind, affecting sleep patterns and ultimately making it harder to stick to your training routine.
-Mental burnout often ends in training sessions being missed, poor eating habits and finally the loss of all motivation to continue training at all.
-If the physical side of training isn't approached with mental stability, overtraining can be something that causes individuals to totally give up training programs.
+Cortisol not only contributes to fatigue levels but also has a depressive effect on your mind, affecting sleep patterns and ultimately making it harder to stick to your training routine.
+Mental burnout often ends in missed training sessions, poor eating habits, and finally the loss of all motivation to continue training at all.

 Also Read: Why Are Whey Pricing Increasing Around The Globe?